 Whenever we drive, we risk being severely injured in a car accident.
-For many people, they recover from their injuries and resume their normal daily routines.
+Many people, recover from their injuries and resume their normal daily routines.
 Sadly, some individuals injured in car accidents never recover fully from their injuries.
 Their lives are changed forever because of a catastrophic injury sustained in a motor vehicle accident.

 What is a Catastrophic Injury?